 In the properties for the XML file you've created (right-click, properties), change the Build Action to 'CodeAnalysisDictionary'.

 Recompile your project and FxCop should no longer complain about those words.
 If you examine the build output window, Visual Studio makes a call to FxCop.exe with a whole load of parameters.
-Setting the build action property of the xml file to CodeAnalysisDictionary, makes VS include the switch /dictionary:"" to the FxCop command.
+Setting the build action property of the xml file to CodeAnalysisDictionary, makes VS include the switch /dictionary:"

 You can also just amened the CustomDictionaryl.xml file in the FxCop default installation directory but this obviously only takes effect on that machine.
 I like being able to check this dictionary file into source control so that other team members can benefit from it and this also includes the build server.